lldap/lldap/README.md

 ### vs OpenLDAP

-OpenLDAP is a monster of a service that implements all of LDAP and all of its extensions, plus some of its own.
+[OpenLDAP](https://www.openldap.org) is a monster of a service that implements all of LDAP and all of its extensions, plus some of its own.
 That said, if you need all that flexibility, it might be what you need!
 Note that installation can be a bit painful (figuring out how to use `slapd`) and people have mixed experiences following tutorials online.
 If you don't configure it properly, you might end up storing passwords in clear, so a breach of your server would reveal all the stored passwords!

-OpenLDAP doesn't come with a UI: if you want a web interface, you'll have to install one (not that many that look nice) and configure it.
+OpenLDAP doesn't come with a UI: if you want a web interface, you'll have to install one (not that many look nice) and configure it.

 LLDAP is much simpler to setup, has a much smaller image (10x smaller, 20x if you add PhpLdapAdmin), and comes packed with its own purpose-built web UI.
+However, it's not as flexible as OpenLDAP.

 ### vs FreeIPA

-FreeIPA is the one-stop shop for identity management: LDAP, Kerberos, NTP, DNS, Samba, you name it, it has it.
+[FreeIPA](http://www.freeipa.org) is the one-stop shop for identity management:
+LDAP, Kerberos, NTP, DNS, Samba, you name it, it has it.
 In addition to user management, it also does security policies, single sign-on, certificate management, linux account management and so on.

 If you need all of that, go for it!
 Keep in mind that a more complex system is more complex to maintain, though.